Raising Awareness

 Andy Valenta Melanoma Foundation

-The Foundation is currently working to form partnerships within the community, with businesses, and with medical professionals to raise funds and strengthen our mission to increase awareness, educate firefighters, and provide skin cancer screenings to fire departments.
+The Foundation is working to form partnerships within the community, with businesses, and with medical professionals to raise funds and strengthen our mission to increase awareness, educate firefighters, and provide skin cancer screenings.

 If you would like to help support the Andy Valenta Melanoma Foundation, please contact us or donate today.